rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 The bigger extraneous load the more we experiment.
 The more we experiment the bigger the extraneous load gets.
 To work on a complex code we are effectively forced to experiment.
 Adding more experimental code only increases the complexity.

 This is a feedback loop.
 To break this loop (and control the complexity) we need to rewrite or refactor parts of the code.
 These involve some deductive process.
 Some amount of deductive is essential, a deductive is what can break the feedback loop.
+Deductive and empirical thought processes are closely related to cognitive loads discussed in my previous post and to controlling arbitrary complexity.

 There is one notable exception where piling up experiments does not result in extraneous complexity.
-It is called type safety and I will briefly discuss it:
+It is called type safety.

-### Type safe experiments
+_side_note_start

-This is my favorite approach to programming.
+**Side Note: Type safe experiments** are my favorite approach to programming.
 In the presence of a nice type system, coding can become solving jig-saw puzzles (writing code by using building blocks that can fit only in a correct way).
 A similar process can work even in TypeScript[^jigsaw].